osmosis-labs/osmosis/x/superfluid/spec/12_minting.md

 # Minting

 Superfluid module has the ability to arbitrarily mint and burn Osmo through the `bank` module.
 This is potentially dangerous so we strictly constrain it's ability to do so.
-This authority is mediated through the `mintOsmoTokensAndDelegate` and `forceUndelegateAndBurnOsmoTokens` keeper methods, which are in turn called by message handlers (`SuperfluidDelegate` and `SuperfluidUndelegate`) as well as by hooks on Epoch (`RefreshIntermediaryDelegationAmounts`) and Lockup (`SuperfluidDelegateMore`)
+This authority is mediated through the `mintOsmoTokensAndDelegate` and `forceUndelegateAndBurnOsmoTokens` keeper methods, which are in turn called by message handlers (`SuperfluidDelegate` and `SuperfluidUndelegate`) as well as by hooks on Epoch (`RefreshIntermediaryDelegationAmounts`) and Lockup (`IncreaseSuperfluidDelegation`)

 ## Invariant